aiven/devportal/docs/products/opensearch/reference/plugins.rst

 Additional plugins
 ------------------

-To enable additional plugins in an OpenSearch service:

-1. Select your service in the Aiven web console.
-2. On the service overview page, scroll down to **Additional plugins** and switch on the feature.

-The additional plugins collection includes the following:
+The additional plugins that will be added in the near future include the following:

 -  `Anomaly detection <https://opensearch.org/docs/monitoring-plugins/ad/index/>`__
 -  `Asynchronous search <https://opensearch.org/docs/search-plugins/async/index/>`__